IBSurgeon offers an optimization service to improve Firebird (and InterBase) databases performance. It includes the following:

 However, it often happens with in case of the application without sources, what can we do in this case?
 There are some techniques and tools to work around or reduce the loss of performance.

-Another performance problems, also related with transactions' control, is periods of slowness (see Figure 5):
+Another performance problems, also related to transactions' control, is periods of slowness (see Figure 5):

 Figure 5.
 Periods of slowness

-Most likely these periods are related with sweep operations in the database, which should be put under explicit control.
+Most likely these periods are related to sweep operations in the database, which should be put under explicit control.

-Transactions tuning is a key to eliminate performance degradation and get rid of periodical slowness.
-After transactions' tuning the average response time will be stable and low.
+Transactions tuning is a key in eliminating performance degradation and get rid of periodical slowness.
+After transactions' tuning, the average response time will be stable and low.

 Transaction tuning is not possible without thorough analysis of transactions dynamics, SQL logs and database structure: fortunately, we have tools for it.
-They are packed in Optimization Pack, which includes IBTM (transaction monitor to watch for dynamics of transactions), FBScanner/FBPerfMon (SQL logs) and IBAnalyst (database structure analysis).
+They are packed in HQBird Standard, which includes IBTM (transaction monitor to watch for dynamics of transactions), MonLogger, FBScanner/FBPerfMon (SQL and transaction logs) and IBAnalyst (database structure analysis).

-With Optimization Pack and our expertise we can perform very sophisticated transactions tuning tasks.
+With HQbird Standard and our expertise, we can perform very sophisticated transactions tuning tasks.

 Basic transactions analysis is included into Optimization service Level 1, and transactions tuning is included into Optimization service level 2 (it requires an individual quote).

-Send enquiry to email@example.com and we will contact you shortly.
+Send inquiry to [email protected] and we will contact you shortly.

-Our optimization expert, Dmitri Kuzmenko, is well-known among Firebird and InterBase users.
+Our optimization expert, Dmitri Kuzmenko, is well-known among Firebird and InterBase users, Embarcadero InterBase MVP.

-As a chief developer of IBAnalyst (tool to analyze database statistics and find database problems with indices and garbage), Dmitry has a lot of experience in identifying and solving optimization puzzles.
-Dmitry supervises all optimization services and pay maximum attention to each case.
+As a chief developer of IBAnalyst ( a tool to analyze database statistics and find database problems with indices and garbage), Dmitry has a lot of experience in identifying and solving optimization puzzles.
+Dmitry supervises all optimization services and pays maximum attention to each case.